 Colossi of Memnon

-West Bank, across from Karnak, Egypt
+West Bank of the Nile, across from Karnak, Egypt